 Denia is located halfway between Benidorm and Gandia and is reachable from both Valencia and Alicante.
 If you're staying in Benidorm, the Line 9 tram takes you all the way to Denia.
 From other destinations, you'll need to take a bus or drive.

 They say that less is more and, indeed, when the town of Coria lets loose a single bull, the town's inhabitants enjoy a fun few days in late June (usually the 23 to the 27) as they drink and dance in the streets, until that bull makes his appearance.
 The festival coincides with the Feast of San Juan, which also commemorates the summer solstice.

 With bull runs in the daytime and in the evening, you don't need to stay in Coria to attend the event, where accommodation is sparse and expensive at this time of year.
 Stay in Caceres or Merida instead.
 Caceres' historic town center is a UNESCO World Heritage Site, but Merida, with its spectacularly well-preserved Roman ruins, is the local highlight.

 San Sebastian de los Reyes Bull Runs

 If you travel to San Sebastian de Los Reyes in Madrid (not to be confused with San Sebastian in the Basque Country) in late August, you can catch the second most famous bull run in Spain after Pamplona's.
-This event is also known as the 'Pamplona chica'.
+This event is also known as the "Pamplona chica."
 If you're curious about the route, which begins in the Corrales de Suelta and ends at the Plaza de Toros, the official website offers a map.
 The event has a lot of historical significance dating back to 1523 when Emperor Charles V decreed the first bull run as a reward to the town's residents.

 San Sebastian de Los Reyes is a commuter belt town close to Madrid, which is the best place to stay in the area.
 You can take the Cercanias train from Atocha to get there.